Best English-Speaking Hospitals and Clinics in Tokyo [2024]

 Tokyo Saiseikai Central Hospital’s long history has equipped it with the latest medical technologies and many of the best doctors.

 They accept outpatients with appointments from 8:00 AM onwards Monday through Saturday, except 2nd and 4th Saturdays and Japanese national holidays.
-If you do not have a prior appointment, you can visit them between 8:00 AM and 11:30 AM on the above-mentioned days.
+If you do not have an appointment, you can visit them between 8:00 AM and 11:30 AM on the above-mentioned days.

 Tokyo Saiseikai Central Hospital is open 24 hours a day, 365 days a year, for medical emergency services.
 However, in case of emergency services, you must call them before visiting the hospital.
 Please note that if you are going to the hospital by ambulance, the ambulance calls the hospital on your behalf.